-The majority of catches occur in the Bering Canyon region of the southeastern Bering Sea (areas 517 & 519; Table 4 & Figure 3).
+The majority of catches occur in the Bering Canyon region of the southeastern Bering Sea (areas 517 & 519; Table 4 & Figure 2).
 Catches in the Aleutian Islands appear to have increased slightly since 2008.
 In the EBS, the distribution of squid catch appears to have remained fairly constant over time.
-While squids were caught throughout the EBS slope and outer domain of the EBS shelf, the highest catches consistently occurred near the major canyons (Figure 8).
+While squids were caught throughout the EBS slope and outer domain of the EBS shelf, the highest catches consistently occurred near the major canyons (Figure 4).
 Bering Canyon, the southernmost, appears to have the highest catches.
 Large mean catches were also associated with Pribilof Canyon, and particularly the southern part of this canyon.
 In some years large catches also occurred in Zhemchug Canyon.
-Analysis of catch by quarter (Figure 9) indicates that catches during the first half of the year occur in the southern portion of the EBS, while in the third quarter catches shift to the north.